aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part3.md

 in the file subnets.tf we see the line:

-* **cidr_block= format("10.%s.1.0/24", count.index + 1)**  - The %s in the format statemant means "substitite a variable here as a string" - in this case we use the current value of count plus one (as computers start counting at 0 - be we humans like ot start counting at 1)
+* **cidr_block= format("10.%s.1.0/24", count.index + 1)**  - The %s in the format statement means "substitute a variable here as a string" - in this case we use the current value of count plus one (as computers start counting at 0 - be we humans like ot start counting at 1)

 Also notice in this file how the VPC we just created with the vpc.tf file is referenced:

 * **vpc_id = aws_vpc.VPC[count.index].id** - the "VPC" structure is now indexed using "count".
-As our vpc.tf file is using the count variable to iterate and potentially create multiple VPC's they now are referenced as an Array.
+As our vpc.tf file is using the count variable to iterate and potentially create multiple VPCs they now are referenced as an Array.

 ----

-### Understanding order and dependancies
+### Understanding order and dependencies

-One final thing to appreciate is that resources have dependancies.
+One final thing to appreciate is that resources have dependencies.
 This is automatically handled for you by Terraform, but when reading Terraform code it's important to read things in the right order:

 * aws.tf - Specifies how we connect to Terraform , where the credentials are - and optionally where to store the state file (we are using the default - the local directory)
 * variables.tf - Defines the variables our terraform code will use